Kryptic2020/darknet/README.md

   ```ruby
    your username is: <%= @user.username %>.
    ```

-# R16	Darknet third party services
+<a name="thirdparty"/></a>

+# Third Party Services
 [Heroku](https://id.heroku.com): Darknet is deployed to Heroku.
 All production environment keys are held on heroku website setting tools, Heroku also manage postgresql for production.
 Heroku is very easy to deploy to, all files gets easily compilied and deplyed with just a few lines of code thanks to github integration with Heroku.
 Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud, its a first-class integration, fast, flexible, and efficient CI/CD.

 [Sendgrid](https://sendgrid.com/): We are integrated with SendGrid API for email services.
 The set up consist in creating API key so that stabilish a secure conection with Sendgrid.
 With a easy setup we integrate Sendgrid with Rails mailer module that allow us to working completelly inside the mailer.
 Sendgrid is a leader in trusted email delivery, cloud-based solution that sends transactional and marketing email.
 A secure API for email service.

 [AWS S3](https://aws.amazon.com/aws/s3) - We are integrated with Amazon S3 API for cloud storage.
 The set up consist in get a bucket with some configuration on Amazon website and getting a few keys and data to be used on our code setup with Active store, Amazon is the best cloud storage solution for storing our products uploaded photos.

 [Stripe](https://stripe.com/au): We are integrated with Stripe payment API.
 The set up consist in creating API key so that stabilish a secure conection with stripe, with the key o hand we create a session for payment, receiving a call back with some important data such as the payment intent id, in which is used to create another session with webhook to retrieve payment data for the processed payment.
 That retrieved payment data contains valuable info such as payment status and receipt.
 Stripe is an online payment getway infrastructure, secure and very well documented allow a smooth and safe implementation.
 Millions of businesses of all sizes use Stripe's software and APIs to accept payments, send payouts, and manage their businesses online.

+<a name="gems"/></a>

-### Some gems included into this project are:
+# Some Gems included into this project:
 [FIGARO](https://github.com/laserlemon/figaro): Figaro parses a Git-ignored YAML file in your application and loads its values into ENV.Simple, Heroku-friendly Rails app configuration using ENV and a single YAML file.
 [SIMPLEFORMS](https://github.com/heartcombo/simple_form): Simple Form aims to be as flexible as possible while helping with powerful components to create forms.
 [MATERIALICONS](https://github.com/Angelmmiguel/material_icons): All Darknet icons are from Google Fonts/ Material Design Icons, it has +900 set of icons based on Material Design guidelines.
 [ULTRAHOOK](https://www.ultrahook.com/): UltraHook makes it super easy to connect public webhook endpoints with development environments, Ultrahook has been in use to support the stripe callbacks while Darknet is in development environment.
 [Devise](https://github.com/heartcombo/devise): We are using devise to manage authentications in our app.
 Devise is the best, fexible and well documented solution for authenticating users, that gem creates sign-up and sign-in forms with user authentication and much more.
 [Bootstrap](https://getbootstrap.com/): Darknet has quite a lot Bootstrap components such as navbars, buttons, forms.
 Bootstrap combine HTML, CSS and JavaScript library to implement stylings, it has a huge options for components and is very easy to use its classes for responsive layouts and custom components.

-# R17	Model Relationships/Associations
+[File_Validators](https://github.com/musaffa/file_validators):File Validators gem adds file size and content type validations to ActiveModel.
+Any module that uses ActiveModel, for example ActiveRecord, can use these file validators.

+<a name="associations"/></a>

+# Models's Associations

 ## **User : Product**
 This relationship shows a user can have many products and a product belongs to a user.
 The relationship is created by referencing the user_id in the product model to represent a one-to-many association.
 I also used "has_one_attached" within the Product model.
 This allows the product to be saved with an image.